merely-useful/py-rse/index.md

 -   \gref{Pattern rules}{pattern_rule} can use `%` as a placeholder for parts of filenames.
 -   Makefiles can define variables using `NAME=value`.
 -   Makefiles can also use functions such as `$(wildcard ...)` and `$(patsubst ...)`.
--   Use specially-formatted comments to create self-documenting Makefiles.
+-   Use specially formatted comments to create self-documenting Makefiles.

 <!--chapter:end:chapters/automate.Rmd-->